Blood Claim.

 Gold Fever

-Marcus Winfield told investors there was gold in the Sierra Madre Mountains, and they didn’t need to use a pick and shovel to dig it out.
+When gold is discovered, the hills of California become overrun with prospectors looking for the mother lode.
+Marcus Winfield told investors there was gold in the Sierra Nevada Mountains, and they didn’t need to use a pick and shovel to dig it out.
 That was too primitive.
 Winfield was convinced technology would make his dreams of striking it rich come true.
-Hydraulic mining equipment was expensive, but by putting together an investment group, he could generate the funds necessary for the endeavor.
+Hydraulic mining would flush the gold out of the mountains.

 Geology expert and mining engineer William Epperson had poured over topographical maps and assured Winfield there were several likely locations they could mine.
 It would be expensive.
 The area was remote, the mountains daunting, but the reward could be great if they struck a rich vein.
 Winfield was enthusiastic.
-He’d already found another interested investor—Holden Bauer, who had little interest in gold but a great deal of interest in timber.
-Construction on California’s Gold Coast was booming, and his sawmill was nearly as good as a mint when it came to producing money.
+He’d already found another interested investor—Holden Bauer.
+The mining company formed by Winfield, Bauer, and Epperson planned to begin operations without securing a title to the land, figuring they could settle any dispute with the courts or with guns if need be.
+They had no idea the claim’s owner wasn’t interested in money.

 Callum McLachlan watched the clash of the titans, wide-eyed as Cyrus Pike grinned at the expression of awe on the young lad’s face.
 The bellows gave way to groans and almost pig-like grunts as the two animals collided in a chest-to-chest embrace.
 One grizzly was lighter in color than his opponent.
 The blond-tipped fur caused the animal’s coat to appear to be golden in the summer sunlight.
 The other bear was darker, with a hint of a red tinge that made the boy think of rust.